almibe/talks/ligature-storage/pres.md

 ---

-# Literals
+# Values

- * Literals in Ligature are currently pretty minimal
+ * Values in Ligature are currently pretty minimal
    * Identifier - a Ligature Identifier
-   * String - a utf-8 string
+   * String Literal - a utf-8 string
-   * Integer - a 64-bit integer (Java's longs, Rust's i64, etc)
+   * Integer Literal - a 64-bit integer (Java's longs, Rust's i64, etc)
-   * Bytes - a byte array
+   * Byte Array Literal - a byte array
  * I wanted to start with a minimal set, more might be added

 ---